IgG4-related disease: neurologic manifestations

-Ten percent to 15% of patients with Lyme disease, infection with the tick-borne spirochete Borreliella burgdorferi, develop nervous system involvement.
+Ten percent to 15% of patients with Lyme disease, infection with the tick-borne spirochete Borrelia burgdorferi, develop nervous system involvement.
 Controlled studies indicate that neuroborreliosis is generally curable with oral antibiotics, particularly doxycycline.
-Studies further indicate that persistent symptoms months after treatment are not only unrelated to nervous system infection but occur with the same frequency in treated patients and healthy controls.
+Although much is said about “neurologic” symptoms that persist after microbiological cure of this infection, studies indicate that months after treatment these symptoms are not only unrelated to nervous system infection but occur with essentially the same frequency in treated patients as in healthy controls.
 Diagnosis rests on 2-tier serologic testing, with positive or equivocal ELISAs validated by either a Western blot or by a second, independent ELISA.
 CSF CXCL13 concentration may provide additional support for the diagnosis of active CNS neuroborreliosis.

-• Lyme disease, infection with the tick-borne spirochete Borreliella burgdorferi, affects the central or peripheral nervous system in up to 10% to 15% of patients.
+• Lyme disease, infection with the tick-borne spirochete B burgdorferi, affects the central or peripheral nervous system in up to 10% to 15% of patients.

-• Clinical phenomena associated with neuroborreliosis typically include one or more of the following: cranial neuropathy (most often the facial nerve), radiculopathy, and lymphocytic meningitis.
+• Clinical phenomena associated with neuroborreliosis typically include one or more of the following: cranial neuropathy (most often the facial nerve), radiculopathy, and mononuclear meningitis.

 • Serodiagnosis after the first month of infection has high sensitivity and specificity.

 • Treatment with 2- to 4-week courses of oral antibiotics is curative in most; parenteral treatment is recommended either if there is evidence of parenchymal brain or spinal cord involvement or if objectively demonstrable active disease persists after appropriate oral treatment.